onqtam/headjack/src/motivation/possibilities.md

 - We'll be able to plot a timeline for all references to an event and filter based on activity & type of references

-stable URLs help with returning back to a resource and checking all the discussion around it, also checking which of those that you follow have mentioned it
+persistent URIs help with returning back to a resource and checking all the discussion around it, also checking which of those that you follow have mentioned it

 - The lack of data interoperability leads to tool & widget incompatibility